 Leading on from planning, content is king!
 If you have your screens in the perfect location but the content is as engaging as a wet blanket, then your audience will simply switch off and just start ignoring it.
 We hear this a lot when people talk to us about signage aspirations…

 “There’s been a screen in the Library for years that has been rarely used.
 Speaking to the librarian, now we have TrilbyTV, she’s already amazed by the feedback, with students stopping and looking at the screen for new information and content.
-We’ve put in the latest two tweets from our Twitter feeds which means the content is always staying fresh, it’s been a really promising start.”
+We’ve put in the latest two posts from our social media feeds which means the content is always staying fresh, it’s been a really promising start.”

 Martin Willis, Leader of Digital Learning, the Edinburgh Academy.